danielealbano/cachegrand/docs/performance-tips.md

 cachegrand has the ability to leverage the hugepages for several optimizations and although the usage is not mandatory it's expected to be run in production with them enabled.

-### Fast Fixed Memory Allocator

-Fast Fixed Memory Allocator (FFMA) is capable of providing a very fast memory allocation and deallocation of fixed size blocks, this is used by cachegrand to allocate and free the memory for the items and the keys.
-It's enabled by default and it's extremely fast, it's much faster than the glibc memory allocator and tcmalloc and faster in almost all cases than jemalloc and mimalloc, especially when the thread count goes up.

 ## Network Settings

 Below a number of tips and suggestions to help improve cachegrand performances, although in general they are useful for